 “Sleep is important for everyone,” says asserts Michael V. Vitiello, PhD, professor of psychiatry and behavioral sciences, gerontology and geriatric medicine, and biobehavioral nursing at the University of Washington.
 “But in some sense, it is more important for older adults because poor sleep, compromised sleep and sleep disorders all have impacts on daytime function.”

 Daytime function includes problem-solving, decision-making awareness and vigilance.
 When these functions are impaired by a lack of sleep, we’re more prone to slips, trips and falls.
 That means a good night’s sleep is an important factor in staying independent and safe.
-Check out our fall prevention checklist.

 Sufficient sleep is also crucial for people living with chronic illnesses like diabetes, COPD and cardiovascular disease.